Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # Expected: same or close version

-# Lab 04 does not set up Tailscale, but confirms your CF account is active.
+# Lab 04 domain is verified; your CF account is active.

-# This lab's Tailscale config is independent of CF; they converge in Lab 06.
+# (Lab 05 Tailscale config is independent of CF; they converge in Lab 06.)

-# You have the instructor-issued Tailscale auth keys (two keys: operator + device)
+# You have the instructor-issued auth keys: one tagged tag:operator (for the

 echo "Have both auth keys in hand before proceeding."